eth-ait/hci-project-group-11/README.md

 - Suggest songs
 - Reduce burden of searching for music

-#### Hardware
+#### Novel Hardware
 - Mood Button
 - Lightning Sensor
 - Microphone

-#### Moods/Emotions/Experience
+#### Engaging Moods/Emotions/Experience
 - Intense, cool, fun
 - Loud
 - Exciting

 ### Key Ideas
-Out of over 50 ideas we generated the following two key areas
+Out of the over 50 ideas we generated, it was apparent that there two key areas that were the most promising concerning mood prediction and music.

 #### Seamless hardware-software integration
+We wanted to explore how music listeners could listen to music more seamlessly.

-First of all, we want to achieve a fuss free transition between devices.
-If you leave the house you should have to press a minimum amount of buttons to keep the music playing on your headphones which was previously playing on the speaker.
+- Quicker access to music:  If you leave the house you should have to press a minimum amount of buttons to keep the music playing on your headphones which was previously playing on the speaker.
 Preferably those transitions are hands-free.
 We could even take advantage of Smart Home integration.
-We also want to provide continuity by having the music play where you left the last time.
-Were you in the middle of an awesome playlist?
-It will continue playing when you put your headphones back on!
+- Continuity: We also wanted to explore providing continuity by having the music play where you left the last time.
+For example if you were in the middle of an awesome playlist but interrupted by a colleage, music will continue playing when you put your headphones back on.
-Additionally we want to achieve a radio effect by allowing multiple people listening to the same music together.
+- Radio effect: Additionally, we wanted to look at recreating a "radio effect" where multiple people listened to the same music together, at the same time.
 Potentially even across large distances.
-The music played should be automatically determined using common music preferences.
+The music played could be automatically determined using common music preferences.

 #### Data-driven music
-Secondly, we need to understand our users through phone and sensor data such as location (GPS), date/time, seasons/holidays, local weather, calendar acvitities, activity and health data.
-Additionally we want to try understand our user through social media that could help us determine their overall mood and music preferences.
+Secondly, we need to understand users through phone and sensor data such as location (GPS), date/time, seasons/holidays, local weather, calendar acvitities, activity and health data to provide a better music listening experience.

+- We wanted to try understand users through social media that could help us determine their overall mood and music preferences.
 This includes listening patterns on streaming services and understanding the user's habits such as how often music is played and what type of music according to a given context.
-Using sensors in the phone such as the microphone and acceleration sensor we can additionally reveal more information about the mood the user currently is in.
+- Using sensors in the phone, such as the microphone, GPS, acceleration sensors, we can uncover more information about the mood the user may be in and provide even more accurate music predictions or suggestions to the user.

-### Initial project ideas
+### Initial project Ideas

 Given Teufel's position as a audio hardware audio company, we thought it was ideal that Teufel brought value to the market in terms of combining sensor data (microphones, GPS location, weather, time of day etc.) with user data (eg. music listening habits and social media profiles) to make the music listening experience even more hassle-free for Teufel users.

-Our shortlist of ideas were as follows:
+Our shortlist of ideas were as follows-

-1. The Big Teufel Button
-A Surprise me button that features easy-to use instant-music.
+1. The Big Teufel Button: A Surprise me button that features easy-to use instant-music.

-2. Blast to the Past
-Reminder of music you liked to play to boost your mood.
+2. Blast to the Past: Reminder of music you liked to play to boost your mood.
 Map locations to music to bring you back on a mind trip through old times.

-3. Social Music
-Use information from the environment (volume, amout of people, devices nearby) to select according playlists to match the mood of all guests.
+3. Social Music: Use information from the environment (volume, amout of people, devices nearby) to select according playlists to match the mood of all guests.

 See [our presentation](Deliverables/presentation_ideas_10_18.pdf) for the detailed write-up.

 ### Feedback from Stakeholder
-After a discussion with our stakeholder we came to the following conclusion:
+After a discussion with our stakeholder, Viktor from Teufel, we received the following feedback:

-The Big Teufel Button is a very good idea isn't as strong as the other's as you are quite limited in the amount of options you have to go from there.
-Blast to the Past is the most emotional option, which is always a big Factor for Teufel, but our Social Music idea had the most potential for Teufel overall.
+- The "Big Teufel Button" was not a strong idea as one was quite limited in the amount of options available
+- Blast to the Past seemed to be the most emotionally compelling option, which fit well with the product goals for Teufel
+- Our Social Music idea had the biggest potential for Teufel overall and was the option most worth pursuing

 Therefore, we agreed to proceed with a focus of a social feature and the usage of sensors to detect, display and adjust a user's mood and integrate it into his music lifestyle.
-We therefore built a prototype based on the existing the value proposition Raumfeld mobile app that didn't focus on hardware sensors themselves but also .
+We therefore built a prototype based on the existing the value proposition Raumfeld mobile app that didn't focus on hardware sensors themselves but the user interface that such a product feature would have.

 ## Prototyping